Switzerland 'unfortunately' still awaiting AstraZeneca COVID-19 vaccine data - official

-ZURICH (Reuters) -Switzerland’s drug regulator is still awaiting data needed to consider whether to approve AstraZeneca’s COVID-19 vaccine, a Swissmedic official said on Tuesday, adding the information “unfortunately” had yet to be submitted.
+Switzerland's drug regulator is still awaiting data needed to consider whether to approve AstraZeneca's (AZN.L) COVID-19 vaccine, a Swissmedic official said on Tuesday, adding the information "unfortunately" had yet to be submitted.

-AstraZeneca was the first vaccine maker to seek Swiss approval in early October 2020, but has since been overtaken by three vaccines that have won Swissmedic’s blessing from Pfizer, Moderna and Johnson & Johnson.
-Another candidate, from Germany’s CureVac, this week submitted a rolling application, in hopes of a speedy OK.
+AstraZeneca was the first vaccine maker to seek Swiss approval in early October 2020, but has since been overtaken by three vaccines that have won Swissmedic's blessing from Pfizer (PFE.N), Moderna (MRNA.O) and Johnson & Johnson (JNJ.N).
+Another candidate, from Germany's CureVac (5CV.DE), this week submitted a rolling application, in hopes of a speedy OK.

 "We're waiting, just like the U.S. Food and Drug Administration, for the results of clinical trials in Latin America and North America," Bolte said during a press conference from Bern.